yakov302/RSA-encryption-project/README.md

   5. Decrypt cypher code using private RSA key.

 ## Estimated time to generate RSA keys
-   32   bits - about 3 seconds
+   * 32   bits - about 3 seconds
-   64   bits - about 25 seconds
+   * 64   bits - about 25 seconds
-   128  bits - about
+   * 128  bits - about
-   256  bits - about 10 minutes
+   * 256  bits - about 10 minutes
-   512  bits - about
+   * 512  bits - about
-   1024 bits - about
+   * 1024 bits - about
-   2048 bits - about
+   * 2048 bits - about
-   4096 bits - about
+   * 4096 bits - about

 ## Requirements
    c++ compiler

 ## Run the application
-   go to directory - RSA-encryption-project/src
+   a. go to directory - RSA-encryption-project/src
-   run command:
+   b. run command:
 ```bash
    make check
 ```